docker/docs/content/engine/security/trust/trust_key_mng.md

 **Note**: Prior to Docker Engine 1.11, the snapshot key was also generated and stored locally client-side.
-Use the Notary CLI to [manage your snapshot key locally again](https://github.com/theupdateframework/notary/blob/master/docs/advanced_usage.md#rotate-keys){:target="_blank" rel="noopener" class="_"} for repositories created with newer versions of Docker.
+Use the Notary CLI to [manage your snapshot key locally again](https://github.com/theupdateframework/notary/blob/master/docs/advanced_usage.md#rotate-keys) for repositories created with newer versions of Docker.

 ## Choose a passphrase